Logianer/jsml/README.md

 <script src="https://code.jquery.com/jquery-3.5.1.min.js"></script>
 <script src="https://cdn.jsdelivr.net/gh/Logianer/json-ml/json-ml.js" charset="utf-8"></script>
 ```
 It's as simple as that!
-You successfully installed json-ml!</p>
+You successfully installed json-ml!
+**Please note that you need a webserver or the downloaded version of json-ml to work.**</p>
 [Table of Contents](#toc)

 ## Usage